Aliases for DIO3 Gene

 GeneCards Summary for DIO3 Gene

 DIO3 (Deiodinase, Iodothyronine, Type III) is a Protein Coding gene.
-Diseases associated with DIO3 include neonatal thyrotoxicosis.
+Diseases associated with DIO3 include hemangioma and neonatal thyrotoxicosis.
 Among its related pathways are Metabolism and Viral mRNA Translation.
 GO annotations related to this gene include thyroxine 5-deiodinase activity and thyroxine 5-deiodinase activity.
 An important paralog of this gene is DIO1.

 UniProtKB/Swiss-Prot for DIO3 Gene